James4Ever0/notes/find an unused random local port and announce it on redis.md

 maybe you should create this entry inside your `lazero` package? no need for uploading to pypi, just keep it under `pyjom` and leave a local install script there.

 make sure all related services are going to launch after the `redis_service.service` target. on macos or windows this may vary.

+allocate multiple unused ports at once or they may overlap. abandon ports found on redis.

 python to get unused port:
 ```python